 16. Cafe Marcel

-Another popular brunch spot in District 1 is Cafe Marcel.
-This lovely little French-style cafe is very popular and gets incredibly busy during breakfast and lunch hours.
-If you just want to sip a coffee and enjoy a book or some conversation, better to go later in the afternoon after the lunch crowd has died down.
-And if you would like to enjoy brunch, it’s best to make a reservation to avoid a wait (although they don’t take reservations on the weekend).
+Another extremely popular brunch spot is Cafe Marcel -.
+This lovely little French-style cafe is located in the Thao Dien neighborhood of District 2.
+It’s not very big and it gets quite busy during breakfast and lunch hours so if you just want to sip a coffee and enjoy a book or some conversation, better to go later in the afternoon after the lunch crowd has died down.
+And if you’re planning to go for brunch, it’s best to make a reservation to avoid a wait.

 17. Godmother Bake & Brunch